syncfusion-content/javascript-docs/js/FileExplorer/Toolbar.md

-            // this enables the NewFoler item
+            // this enables the NewFolder item

             fileExpObj.enableToolbarItem("NewFolder");